 The Department of Neurology accepts about seven new child neurology residents and at least one neurodevelopmental disabilities resident into its training program each year.

-In 2022-23, incoming residents can apply for the following types of positions:
+In In the 2023-24 Match, incoming residents can apply for the following types of positions:

 - A Combined Neurology and Pediatrics Residency, also known as the Categorical Program (five positions, NRMP program code 1259185C0): this program includes a two-year general pediatrics residency in the Boston Combined Residency Program (BCRP) and a three-year child neurology residency at Boston Children’s Hospital.
 The general pediatrics residency is done through the Boston Combined Residency Program at Boston Children’s Hospital/Boston Medical Center.
 Note: If you choose this option, you must also apply separately to the Peds-Categorical Track/Boston Children’s Hospital (NRMP program code 1259320C0).
 The same application can be sent to both programs.
 There is no need for customization for the pediatrics application.
 Application review and interviews will be conducted by both the BCRP and Child Neurology programs to provide the applicants a holistic experience to learn about the outstanding pediatrics and child neurology training experiences here at Boston Children’s.